VaclavElias/stride-website-next/wiki/Content.md

 Small updates can be done directly in the GitHub web interface, for bigger updates the local development environment is required, which is described in the [Installation](Installation) section.

+You can use any text editor to make changes.
+If you are using Visual Studio, you can open `Stride.Web.sln` solution file in the root of the repository and start making your updates directly from this IDE.

 ## Small Updates

 ### What is a small update?